WoW Midnight Healer Tier List - May 2026 Update

 A-Tier (Consistent):

-• Holy Priest (2934) – Circle of Healing is nice, but everything else feels slow.
+- Holy Priest – Circle of Healing is nice, but everything else feels slow.
 Works fine at +10-12 but falls behind at higher keys.
+Pick only if you're committed to the spec.

 Raid Healer Tier List